jason-white/personal-site/content/journal/panic-at-the-mall.md

 {{< figure src="https://res.cloudinary.com/dpmsynxig/image/upload/f_auto,q_auto:good/v1646541968/2022%20Posts/2022-02-26-Panic-at-the-Mall/untitled-19.jpg" alt="parking lot full of pedestrians, police and a fire truck" caption="Leica M10-P / 35mm Summicron ASPH" >}}

 It was a bit of a scare, for certain.
-I sould also mention that South Park has the worst possibly designed emergency exit route.
+I should also mention that South Park has possibly the _worst_ designed emergency exit route.
 Turns out some guy accidentally shot himself in the leg while carrying a gun in his pocket.
 And that's what we get for being stupid, isn't it?